eobermuhlner/kimage/README.md

 ### Stack multiple images by calculating a pixel-wise average

 This stacking script is useful if there are no outliers and if the more powerful `stack` script fails for technical reasons.
+This implementation is faster and uses less memory than using the generic script `stack --arg method=average`.

 ---